Zero-Knowledge Proof of Distinct Identity: a Standard-compatible Sybil-resistant Pseudonym Extension for C-ITS: Problem Statement, Assumptions, Requirements and Approach

 \subsection{Problem statement}

-To enhance the efficiency of road transportation, we aspire for vehicles within a local area to exchange information and report their respective situations to one another.
-Each vehicle should utilize multiple pseudonyms with no obvious connections between them to safeguard the owner's privacy from potential leaks.
+To enhance the efficiency of road transportation, we aim for vehicles within a local area to exchange information and report their respective situations.
+Each vehicle should utilize multiple pseudonyms with no obvious connections to protect the owner's privacy.

-Let us take a vehicle, Alice.
-It will receive numerous messages sent by different pseudonyms.
+Consider a vehicle, Alice.
+It will receive messages from different pseudonyms.
 Alice can adjust its driving strategy based on these messages.
-However, since Alice cannot establish any connections between the pseudonyms, it must be cautious of the possibility of a dishonest vehicle using various pseudonyms to send multiple messages, attempting to gain an advantage.
+However, since Alice cannot link the pseudonyms, it must be cautious of a dishonest vehicle using various pseudonyms to gain an advantage.

 Alice needs a method to identify the relationship between such identities.
 The most straightforward approach is to send a request to the LEA to confirm that the two received pseudonyms indeed originated from distinct vehicles.
 However, maintaining constant contact with LEA is impractical, and such inquiries may compromise privacy.
-For these reasons, we must avoid making the identification process dependent on LEA involvement.
+For these reasons, Alice must avoid making the identification process dependent on LEA involvement.

-In accordance with the aforementioned requirements, we propose that vehicles generate proof and include it with their messages.
-The purpose of this proof is to enable Alice, upon receiving two messages from different pseudonyms, to easily verify that these messages were genuinely sent by distinct vehicles rather than two pseudonyms of a single dishonest vehicle.
-Conversely, if a dishonest vehicle sends two messages with different pseudonyms, the proofs accompanying these messages would be rejected by Alice, leading to the rejection of the messages.

-In our paper, we employ the Diophantine equation to formulate the cryptographic protocol.
-As mentioned earlier, solving the Diophantine equation is a computationally challenging task, prompting us to use it as the pseudonym for a vehicle.
-The LEA generates a set of Diophantine equations with identical solutions and assigns them all to a vehicle as its pseudonyms.

-When Charles receives a packet from Alice, it notes that Alice's pseudonym $\mathcal{F}$.
-Meanwhile, another vehicle, referred to as Bob and denoted by the pseudonym $\mathcal{G}$, is also transmitting a message.
-Alice receives $\mathcal{G}$ and generates a proof asserting their distinctiveness.
-Specifically, in the proof, Alice claims that $\mathcal{F}$ is not another pseudonym of Bob, thereby demonstrating that they are distinct vehicles.
-Alice also needs to make sure that the proof would not leak their pseudonym.
-The pseudonym $\mathcal{F}$ is signed by the LEA, and Charles trusts that Alice cannot independently generate the pseudonym $\mathcal{F}$.

-Considering another pseudonym $\mathcal{F}'$ associated with Alice, Charles cannot ascertain that it is an additional pseudonym of Alice, as it cannot deduce the solutions of both pseudonyms and identify that they share the same solution.